 The white and yellow striped walls of the Boulder Ruckle make up the showpiece crag of Swanage.
 The Ruckle, as it is affectionately known, runs westwards from Subluminal, unbroken for over a kilometre and, at over forty metres in height, it offers fear, exhilaration and many sensationally-positioned routes.
 The grade range of Severe to E6 means that it will appeal to most, however, with the seriousness of the free-hanging approach abseils, the awkward escape routes and the broken finishes, it becomes a less attractive option for inexperienced teams.
 Nevertheless, for those in search of an adventurous mission, don a helmet, dust off the prusik loops and prepare to do battle on some fine atmospheric classics with little liklihood of having to queue.

 The walls of The Ruckle are especially good for those operating in the HVS to E3 range.
 Fortunately, protection possibilities are usually in good supply with the unrelenting steepness of the rock accounting for the grade on most climbs, rather than any great technical difficulty or terrifying bold run-outs.

-Walk down the tarmac road from Durlston Car Park then head west (right - looking out) along the coast path.
+Walk down the tarmac road from Durlston car park, then head west along the coast path (right - looking out).
 A cliff-top track runs below this and the abseil stakes are found near this lower path.
-The first area arrived at takes a 10 minute walk and the furthest area takes 20 minutes.
-14 fence posts after the first stone wall passed on the Coast Path, a small path leads straight down to a large tubular ‘Old Faithful’ abseil stake (with back up).
-This is 200m from the lighthouse and leads to a larged fin-backed boulder.
+The first area arrived at is a 10 minute walk, and the furthest area takes around 20 minutes.

 Moderator Updates to this page are checked by UKC volunteer Marti999